 As we know, motherhood is a 24-hour job with no pay and no day off.
 And while it is a work that is oftentimes taken for granted by others, resignation from it is impossible.

 But mommies, don’t fret!
-My Pope is here to give you simple things you can do today to get a mini-vacation and enjoy a little respite from all the stress.
-We give you five practical and affordable ideas so you can recharge and relax—and energized for the upcoming days ahead!
+My Pope Philippines is here to give you simple things you can do today to get a mini-vacation and enjoy a little respite from all the stress.
+We give you five practical and affordable ideas so you can recharge and relax— and be energized for the upcoming days ahead!

 For a few minutes each day, find some quiet time (maybe when the baby is asleep) to curl up next to your laptop or TV with a warm mug of coffee or tea and watch the next episode of your favorite TV series or K-Drama.
 Pro tip: Netflix is a great resource to feed your binge-watching needs!